-No matter the frameworks you use and the code you write, the most important is the model that you define to create your application.
-System Designer helps you to design this model and to generate the classes and components to build your application.
+No matter the frameworks you use and the code you write, the most important is the model that you define to create your system.

 System Designer uses UML, a standard, to define your model.
-So you probably already know how to create a model in System Designer even if you have never run it.
+So you probably already how to design in System Designer even if you have never run it.

 Once you have created your model, System Designer generates the skeletons of all your methods.
 You only have then to add your code to implement them.

 System Designer provides you helpers to manage your components.
-You can easily navigate threw components to create your application.
+You can easily navigate threw components to create your system.

 There is no need to code to instantiate a component.
 Create a component in System Designer is like creating a document in a NoSQL Database.